drfiemost/goattracker2/readme.txt

    continue editing!
 Packed & relocated songs (PRG/BIN/SID) can not be loaded back into the editor.

-3. Even the reSID emulation is in some cases quite far from the output of a real SID.
+3. Even the reSIDfp emulation is in some cases quite far from the output of a real SID.
 Especially if filters are in use, consider strongly testing your tune on a C64 or on a HardSID card.
 (Using filters has always been complicated because every SID tends to sound different.)